iannil/gpu-dead-node-detector/README.md

 **GDND** is a proactive GPU health monitoring and fault isolation system for Kubernetes clusters.
 It runs as a DaemonSet on all GPU nodes, detects unhealthy GPUs through multi-level detection, and automatically isolates faulty nodes via Taint/Cordon mechanisms.

-> "Sleep Well at Night" - Automatically isolate GPU failures before they cascade to your training jobs.

 ## Features

 - **Three-tier Detection Pipeline**